 Benefits of Web Caches

-During the process outline above, the web cache server stores a local copy of the response data into local storage.
+During the process outlined above, the web cache server stores a local copy of the response data into local storage.
 If that data is then requested again by another local client connection, the web cache server can respond to the client directly, rather than having to forward the request to the remote server.